UNSH/Unity-Apple-Distribution-Workflow/7_Distribution/ReadMe.md

 ### iCloud
 [**QUOTE "Joel @ Kitteh Face"**](http://www.kittehface.com/2019/06/unity-games-using-cloudkit-on-macos-part1.html)
 *Sign into iCloud on your test Mac.
-Make sure you have iCloud Drive enabled, or CloudKit will not work.
+Make sure you have iCloud Drive enabled on your device, or CloudKit will not work.

 ## DEVELOPER ID - INDEPENDENT DISTRIBUTION
 ### Open your app and see if gatekeeper complains